aiidalab/aiidalab-qe/docs/source/development/plugin.rst

 Further Reading
 ================================
 QuantumESPRESSO app comes with built-in plugins, which can be found in the ``aiidalab_qe.plugins`` folder.
-You can also use them as templates to create your own plugins.
+You can also use them as a start point to create your own plugins.